jstych/zapier-style-guide/Voice and Tone.md

 ## Voice and Tone

-Whenever you write, it's important to think about who's reading.
-This section covers the difference between voice and tone, why they're important to our work at Zapier, and how the mechanics apply to the content you create.
+When you write, it's important to be conscious of what you say and how you say it.
+This section covers the difference between voice and tone, why they're important to our work at Zapier, and how to apply them in your work.

-### Why Are Voice and Tone Important?

 ### What's the Difference Between Voice and Tone?

-Voice encompasses the personality of your writing.
+Voice embodies the personality of your writing.
 Our voice is something that's uniquely Zapier.
-It brings life to our content, .
-Voice doesn't change much.
+It brings life to our content, and helps people connect with us on a personal level.
+Voice rarely changes.

-Tone, on the other hand, changes constantly.
-It adapts to the situation—and might even involve suppressing your voice.
+Tone changes constantly.
+It conforms to the situation based on the mood of the person you're writing to—and might even involve suppressing your voice.
+For example, if you're talking to a friend about an upcoming vacation, your tone will be lighter than if you were discussing a car accident.

-Think of it this way: If you're praising your dog doing a trick, or scolding him for getting into the trash, you're going to use two different tones.
+Voice is about you, tone is about your readers.
+A strong voice helps people connect with Zapier, and the right tone shows people you're listening.

 ## Voice at Zapier